 More About the Project

-2019 is the first year of a multi-year project to monitor Western Toad breeding, tadpole development and toadlet migration at Fawn and Edith Lakes.
+This multi-year project was initiated in 2019, to monitor Western Toad breeding, tadpole development and toadlet migration at Fawn and Edith Lakes.
 The surveys aim to record mating ‘hotspots’ and timing, egg mass locations, tadpole numbers and rate of development, toadlet aggregations and migration routes and timing.
 Volunteers can sign up for surveys as their schedule permits.
 Incidental toad sightings from hikers on the Four Lakes Trail are also encouraged.

 Western Toad populations are particularly vulnerable during the tadpole and “toadlet” life stages.
 Tadpoles congregate around shorelines where they may be impacted by wading humans and dogs.
 As the toadlets emerge from the lakes, they must cross trails that are busy with bikes and hikers.
 We hope that by better understanding how, where and when the breeding cycle occurs, that human impacts can be mitigated.